aimbrain/aimbrain-android-sdk/README.md

 });
 ```

-### Serialising authenticatiion with the facial module
+### Serialising authentication with the facial module

 To get serialised authentication request use